 I’ve been to Swiss Valley just outside of Peosta, but I’ve not been geo caching there yet!
 For those that don’t know what geo caching is, it’s like a nature version of a treasure hunt, where little capsules are hidden and when you find it via coordinates, you write your name on the list hidden inside, replace it and log on your personal records that it’s been found!
 Apparently Swiss Valley have geo cache kits that you can borrow for free!
 It’s often frustrating trying to search for something that a lot of the time is so tiny but it’s SO EXCITING when you finally find it!

-Have a Beach Day!
+Have a Beach Day/enjoy the Mississippi River!

 Yes, there are beaches in Iowa!!
 The Mississippi River is full of sandbars that can only be reached by boat.
 If you hunt around you can find your own private spot!
 However, if you haven’t got access to a boat, Finley’s Landing Park in Sherrill has a large beach that can be reached by car!